UK Private Unlimited Company (ULC)

 What are the annual compliance obligations?

-A ULC must: (1) file an annual Confirmation Statement (£34 online) with Companies House; (2) prepare annual accounts (but typically not file them publicly for standalone ULCs); (3) file a Corporation Tax Return (CT600) with HMRC; (4) register and file for VAT if turnover exceeds £90,000/year; (5) operate PAYE if employing staff.
+A ULC must: (1) file an annual Confirmation Statement (applicable Companies House filing fee applies) with Companies House; (2) prepare annual accounts — standalone ULCs may benefit from a public filing exemption under s.448 CA 2006, subject to structure; (3) file a Corporation Tax Return (CT600) with HMRC; (4) register for VAT if taxable turnover exceeds the applicable threshold under current UK legislation; (5) operate PAYE if employing staff.

 Can a ULC pay dividends and repatriate profits?